Cyrix126/gupaxx/DIFFERENCES.md

 A new column in Status Tab to see public stats from the raffle.
 ### XMRig-Proxy
 You can now point all your external miners and get all the juicy stats in Gupaxx.
 XvB algorithm is able to control XMRig-Proxy when it is enabled.

+### Monerod
+A new tab for a monero node integration.
+It allows you to start monerod from gupaxx and benefit from an easy setup with p2pool.

 ## Removed functionality
 Updates by tor.
 The version of the crate used was outdated, plagued with security concerns and bloated the binary.